Neg0da/Unity2DEntitySpawn/README.md

 # Unity2DEntitySpawn
 Welcome to **Unity2DEntitySpawn**, a repository featuring a robust script for dynamically spawning entities in a 2D Unity game.
 Designed with versatility, efficiency, and ease of use in mind, this tool is essential for Unity 2D developers seeking streamlined spawning functionality.

+# How To Use
+1. Create an empty object and add a new component named ObjectSpawn.
+2. Add the prefab object to be spawned and set up other settings.
+3. Run the game.

 # Key Features
 Customizable Spawn Settings: Tailor spawn behavior with adjustable parameters like spawn radius, timing, and object pooling.<br>
 Efficient Object Pooling: Pre-instantiate objects to minimize runtime performance costs.<br>